Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: Weighted maximum coverage problems

-In this section we specialize the previous results to the case of set covering problems.
-In set covering problems the goal is to allocate agents to resources so as to maximize the \emph{total value} of covered resources.
-The corresponding welfare is \mbox{given by}
+In this section we specialize the previous results to the case of weighted maximum coverage problems.
+In a weighted maximum coverage problem we are given a set of weighted resources $\mc{R}$, and a common collection $\bar{\mc{A}}\subset 2^{\mc R}$.
+The goal is to select $n$ subsets from $\bar{\mc{A}}$ to maximize the total weight of covered elements.
+This corresponds to the case where all agents have identical allocation sets $\mc{A}_i=\bar{\mc{A}}$, and welfare

-which is obtained with the choice of $w(j)=1$ for all $j$ in \eqref{eq:welfaredef} and \eqref{eq:utilities}.
-Set covering problems are a subclass of submodular resource allocation problems (they satisfy Assumption \ref{ass:sub}), and are used to model engineering problems such as sensor allocation problems \cite{marden2008distributed}.
-Due to their importance in the applications, we treat their study separately to the general submodular case.
+which is obtained with the choice of $w=\ones[n]$ in \eqref{eq:welfaredef} and \eqref{eq:utilities}.
+In this section we consider the more general setup, sometimes referred to as the \emph{general weighted maximum coverage} problem \cite{gairing2009covering}, where the allocation sets $\mc{A}_i$ need not be the same across all agents.
+General weighted maximum coverage problems satisfy Assumption \ref{ass:sub}, and are used to model a broad-spectrum of engineering problems such as sensor allocation problems \cite{marden2013distributed}, job scheduling, facility locations \cite{Hochbaum96}.

-Relative to covering problems, we provide a general expression for the price of anarchy as a function of $f$ (Theorem \ref{thm:poageneralcovering}) and show how this reduces to the results obtained in \cite{gairing2009covering, paccagnan2017arxiv}, under the additional assumptions therein required.
-We conclude the section with an application to caching in wireless data networks.
+Relative to this class of problems, we provide a tight expression for the price of anarchy (Theorem \ref{thm:poageneralcovering}) and show how this reduces to the results obtained in \cite{gairing2009covering, paccagnan2017arxiv}, under the additional assumptions therein required.
+We conclude the section with an application to caching in wireless networks.